Kassicus/winter/README.md

 # Un-named Winter Survival Game

+## Game things
+Inventory must be child of Player not child of game Mouse needs to have a modified slot, stripped down version of the Slot class that allows the slots and the mouse to communicate with each other.

 ## Concept
 Player spawns with few simple hand tools in a canadian wilderness.
 There are a few days until the first snowstorm of the season and the goal is to survive.